rm-dr/copper/README.md

 - [ ] Warn when closing window if uploading
 - [ ] View and edit queue (?)

-## 📦 Better dataset names
-- Store name in db, use idx as fs path?

 ## 📦 Pipeline editor
 - redo serialize/deserialize pipeline spec
 - show error when class ref is invalid (if class was deleted)